jsaporta/practice/data_science/interview_questions.md

 (Note that DR also leads to faster computing and may allow us to plot datasets that were previously unplottable.)

+### How do you handle missing or corrupted data in a dataset?
+1. Get it from the source.
+2. Use a method with built-in missing data handling.
+3. Drop the offending examples or fields.
+4. Use a default value.
+5. (Categorical only) add "missing" as one of the categories.
+6. Use a variant of the EM algorithm to dodge the problem.

+### How to do EDA?
+0. Throughout this process, be careful that your test set data remain completely separate from the model that you're training.
+Otherwise, they might end up in your training procedure and worsen your estimated generalization error.
+1. Try to understand the provenance of the data (where they come from and how they've changed).
+2. Format the data properly, especially dates.
+3. Check for outliers and nonsense values (plots are helpful here).
+4. Determine a strategy for missing data and the outliers and nonsense values.
+This is frequently related to step (1).
+5. Make plots to "get a feel" for what the data look like.
+This frequently leads to insights that are later used in feature engineering.
+Relationships between variables can be plotted using SPLOMs, bar charts, etc., and are usually quite enlightening.
+6. Simple modeling may be appropriate here, but this frequently goes beyond the "exploratory" phase of the data analysis.

+### How do you know which ML model you should use?
+First, make sure that the class of problem the model solves is the same as the class of problem you have.
+Don't try to use a "regression" algorithm for a classification problem (usually).
+Similarly, consider your loss function and make sure it's appropriate; perhaps L1 loss is preferable to L2 loss if outlier predictions shouldn't be penalized extra-hard, for instance.
+Use training and validation loss curves to monitor the training and detect over- and underfitting.
+In the underfitting case, use a model with greater capacity; when overfitting, use regularization to shrink the model.
+Use validation error or cross-validation to choose hyperparameter values; in extreme cases, the "hyperparameter" chosen may include the "model" itself.
+When possible, take advantage of additional information in the structure of the problem: a convolutional layer is frequently a good idea when doing image classification, for instance, because it takes advantage of the structure of image data.

+From a statistical modeling standpoint, there are many parallels.
+In general, make sure that the assumptions made in the model are correct, or at least not clearly false unless you have a good reason to use them.

+### Why use convolutions for images rather than just FC layers?
+1. Less parameters -> less variance.
+2. The modeling assumption encoded in the convolution operation, that pixels closer together should be more related than those far apart, is intuitively sensible for image data.
+3. Because of (1) and (2), we expect that reducing the parameters in this way will not have a large negative effect on the algorithm's performance.
+That is, we're getting less bias AND less variance!
+4. Convolutional layers add *shift-invariance* to the algorithm.
+A picture of a cat is just as much a picture of a cat if the cat moves two pixels to the left; this shift should have no effect on the prediction made by the algorithm.

+### What makes CNNs translation invariant?
+In convolutional (pooling) layers, the same kernels (pooling operations) are applied to each region of the image, with the same weights each time (not applicable to pooling layers).
+This means that insofar as the prediction is concerned, "all regions of the image are created equal".
+A cat right here will be detected just as well as a cat over there.

 ## Question Sources
 1. [DS and ML Interview Questions](https://towardsdatascience.com/data-science-and-machine-learning-interview-questions-3f6207cf040b)